Nonprofits are subject to different rules and regulations than for-profit businesses, and filing requirements

 When filing your amendment, don’t skip over the details.
 There may be additional instructions, requirements, and provisions, and these will vary by state, making it even more important to check as a foreign qualified nonprofit.
 Details to keep in mind, include:

 - You may be required to notify a variety of agencies, like the Franchise Tax Board.
-This varies state to state.
+This

 - You need to report the change when submitting your next annual IRS return; in many cases, this is in the form of Form 990 or 990-EZ.